Follow the steps

 - Pet food exporting glossary – some terms you'll need to know [PDF, 298 KB]

-- Pet food exporting decision tree – a guide that introduces the different rules that apply [PDF, 219 KB]
+- Pet food exporting decision tree – find out which rules apply to your product [PDF, 219 KB]

 As an exporter, you're responsible for telling MPI within 24 hours if your pet food for export: